 In Iceland, there are two types of parking violation charges:

-The parking violation fines are imposed on vehicles when a parking offense like parking where there is a marked "No Parking Zone" or where the driver parked on the curb or too close to the walkway.
+Parking in Reykjavik is the same as parking in any other European capital.
+Parking violation fines are imposed on vehicles when a parking offense like parking where there is a marked "No Parking Zone" or where the driver parked on the curb or too close to the walkway.
 These are not the only offenses under this violation for more information on offenses under parking violation charges you can refer to Article 108, Traffic laws no. 50/1987Here are the fees associated with these offenses:

 You will have different options depending on the type of ticket.
 When it comes to speeding fines if a police officer issued the fine on the spot, you can pay it immediately.
 In case you got caught on camera, chances are that the traffic authorities will issue the fine to your car rental company.
 They will then charge your credit card and pay it off for you, adding an administration fee.
 The same applies to parking tickets sent by the police to the car owner.